VijayRajIITP/Drone-Detection-and-Tracking/README.md

-## 4. Contribution and Usage Guidelines (if applicable)

-Include any guidelines for contributions, dataset usage, or instructions for running the code.
 # 🚀 Unleashing the Power of YOLOv8 Model

 Welcome to the exciting journey of running the YOLOv8 model!
 This guide will navigate you through the process, ensuring a smooth and successful execution.